 Kristen is as dedicated to pro bono work as she is to her practice.
 For more than 15 years, she committed countless hours to Chicago Volunteer Legal Services (CVLS) to ensure that low-income Chicagoans received quality legal representation.
 Having begun her association there as a graduate fellow with the Public Interest Law Initiative, Kristen served for eight years on CVLS’s Board of Directors, including as its President and President Ex-Officio.
 In 2019, she was elected to CVLS's Advisory Board.
 Also during 2019, she was elected to the Cook County Assembly for the Illinois State Bar Association (ISBA), which is the supreme policy making body of the Association, and she is the chair of the arbitration subcommittee for the ISBA's Alternative Dispute Resolution Section Council.

-Kristen also serves as the firm’s co-General Counsel and is member of the Diversity and Inclusion Council.
+Kristen also serves as the firm’s co-General Counsel and is member and past chair of the Diversity and Inclusion Council.